jamasoftware-ps/py-jama-rest-client/README.md

 - POST an item to a project
 - POST item attachment

+##### Relationship Types
+- GET all relationship types
+- GET a specific relationship type by ID

 ##### Item Types
 - GET all item types
 - GET a specific item type by ID